-In 2011, Lincoln-Way High School District 210 recognizes its 60th anniversary and celebrates the first graduation ceremonies of all four high schools: Lincoln-Way Central, Lincoln-Way East, Lincoln-Way North and Lincoln-Way West.
+In 2011, Lincoln-Way High School District 210 recognized its 60th anniversary and celebrated the first graduation ceremonies of all four high schools: Lincoln-Way Central, Lincoln-Way East, Lincoln-Way North and Lincoln-Way West.

-In the 60 years of Lincoln-Way High School District 210 existence, four superintendents have embraced the traditions and values of student achievement and fiscal responsibility as set by the Boards of Education.
-Four superintendents that have been privileged to serve the Lincoln-Way community are:
+In the 62 years of Lincoln-Way High School District 210 existence, five superintendents have embraced the traditions and values of student achievement and fiscal responsibility as set by the Boards of Education.
+Five superintendents that have been privileged to serve the Lincoln-Way community are:

 Mr. A. Hunter Chapman